 Flipboard is Your Personal Magazine.
 With the world’s best sources organized into thousands of topics, it’s a single place to follow the stories and companies that you are interested in.
 With Flipboard you can create your own magazine based on your interest, you can find my Flipboard cycling magazine here.

 IFTTT empowers you with creative control over the products and apps you love.
-You can automatically setup a recipes that thanks a new Twitter follower.
+You can automatically set up a recipe that thanks to a new Twitter follower.

 In Feedly you select the blogs you enjoy.
 Nuzzle bring you the content shared by your Twitter followers and social media connections.
 All you need to do is to be judicious in the RSS feeds you add to Feedly and Flipboard and keep an eye on who you follow on social media.

-It does not stop with posting articles you need to measure growth of you influence.
+It does not stop with posting articles you need to measure the growth of your influence.
 Log in to the various places where you collect stats on your social media marketing –

 Keep in mind that insights are only available after at least 30 people like your Page.tw

-Shorten your URL of blog or other links your want to share on social media.
+Shorten your URL of the blog or other links you want to share on social media.
 Then view statistics on how well your links are doing.

 When you’re looking at these top-performing posts, check for these elements specifically.